How to Lower Your Blood Pressure: Prevention, Treatment, and Real Stories of People Living with Hypertension

 Alongside expert-backed guidance, this issue highlights how people navigate a high blood pressure diagnosis in real life—through both storytelling and visual art.
-Featuring work from artists and writers in Baltimore and other communities impacted by hypertension, and in collaboration with the Maryland Institute College of Art (MICA) MFA in Illustration Practice, these pieces bring depth to the question of blood pressure high how to lower it by reflecting the emotional and cultural realities behind the condition.
+Featuring work from artists and writers in Baltimore and other communities impacted by hypertension, and in collaboration with the Maryland Institute College of Art (MICA) MFA in Illustration Practice, these pieces bring depth to the issue by reflecting the emotional and cultural realities behind the condition.
 Share this resource with someone who may need it, and explore past issues for more accessible information on nutrition, stress, heart health, sex education, and Black maternal health.

 Health Guides- Managing and Understanding High Blood Pressure